Mixing Times for the Facilitated Exclusion Process

-Since the $i$--th hole performs a simple symmetric random walk, with reflection at the left boundary, the probability that it has not been absorbed at the right boundary by time $2k^2$ is at most $1/2$.
+Since the $i$--th hole performs a simple symmetric random walk, with reflection at the left boundary, the probability that it has not been absorbed at the right boundary by time $2k^2$ is at most $1/2$ (for example, by a standard martingale argument and Markov's inequality).
 Hence, by an application of the Markov property,

 for all $i\in[k-1]$.
 This bound does not depend on the starting position of the given hole.
 It follows, by a union bound over the left most $N-k$ holes, that for each $\epsilon > 0$ there exists a $C>0$ (independent of $\epsilon$) such that